-There are few studies regarding comorbid psychiatric disorders with children diagnosed with Asperger's Disorder.
+There are few studies regarding co-morbid psychiatric disorders with children diagnosed with Asperger's Disorder.
 However, research has shown an association between Asperger's Disorder and Tourette's Syndrome (Bloch-Rosen, 1999).
-Other disorders which may co-occur with Asperger's Disorder include obsessive-compulsive disorder, depression and ADHD (Bloch-Rosen).
 Comorbidity of certain conditions may vary according to the child's developmental level.
-For example, ADHD appears to be more common in younger children diagnosed with Asperger's Disorder, while depression may be more apt to emerge in adolescence (Bloch-Rosen).
-Children with Asperger's Disorder are also at risk for other psychiatric problems, including schizophrenia (Journal of the American Academy of Child & Adolescent Psychiatry, 1999).
-Mental retardation is not usually observed in children diagnosed with Asperger's Disorder (Journal of the American Academy of Child and Adolescent Psychiatry).
+For example, Attention Deficit Hyperactivity Disorder (ADHD) appears to be more common in younger children diagnosed with Asperger's Disorder, while depression may be more apt to emerge in adolescence (Bloch-Rosen).
+Children with Asperger's Disorder are also at risk for other psychiatric problems, including schizophrenia (AACAP, 1999).
+Mental retardation is not usually observed in children diagnosed with Asperger's Disorder (ACCAP).